 Location: Batavia Township, Clermont County – On Lucy Run Cemetery Rd off of SR 132

-The area was named after Lucy Robinson who was either a daughter or niece of Charles & Asseneth.
-She was engaged to be married in 1806 or 1807 with a local man who had met another woman.
+The area was reportedly named after Lucy Robinson, who by all accounts was either a daughter or niece of Charles & Asseneth.
+Her legend goes as follows.
+Lucy was engaged to be married in 1806 or 1807 with a local man who met another woman which he became romantically interested in.
 He showed up at the Robinson cabin one day & told Lucy the bad news that he couldn’t marry her because he was in love with someone else.
 After he left, the distraught Lucy mounted a horse & rode after him in an attempt to change his mind, or maybe kick his ass.
 No one is certain about that.
-A bad storm was rolling through the area & Lucy fell off her horse into the swollen creek near her family’s cabin & drowned.
+A bad storm was rolling through the area & Lucy fell off her horse into the swollen creek near the Robinson cabin & drowned.

-The creek was later named Lucy Run & the road still bears the name to this day.
-Lucy can supposedly be seen at night, running in a white gown from the creek to the cemetery or from the cemetery & across the creek to where the Robinson cabin was, looking for her estranged lover.
-It’s one of the most infamous ghost stories in Clermont County.
-Lucy was buried in an unmarked grave in the Robinson family Plot in Lucy Run Cemetery on Lucy Run Cemetery Rd.
+The creek was subsequently named Lucy Run & the stream & adjacent road still bear the name to this day.
+Lucy can supposedly be seen at night running in a white gown from the creek to the cemetery, or from the cemetery & across the creek to where the Robinson cabin was, looking for her estranged lover.
+It’s one of the most widely told ghost stories in Clermont County.
+Lucy is said to have been buried in an unmarked grave in the Robinson family plot in Lucy Run Cemetery on Lucy Run Cemetery Rd.
 The town never grew to be more than a hamlet & is currently considered to be part of Amelia.

 Dent, OH (Challensville) – (1843 – present former farming town partially abandoned over time)

 Classification: small town